Following the wave of states that legalized sports betting during 2018 and 2019, Washington became the first state to do so in 2020.

 Meanwhile 20 representatives sponsored a new tribal-only bill, HB 2638.
 With such support from the get-go, that was the bill that moved forward.
 One of its sponsors, Rep. Jim Walsh, also added an amendment that would legalize the law immediately rather than requiring a voter referendum in November.
 Such a referendum typically would require a 60% favorable vote in order to pass.

 The bill received bipartisan support, passing the House by an 83-14 vote in February.
 The Senate took it up and in early March passed it as well by a vote of 34-15.
 On March 25, 2020, Inslee signed into law the substitute bill, ESHB 2638.

-WA sports betting has a ways to go.
-Tribes will need to add sports betting to their compacts with the state before they can offer sports betting at their casinos.
+Many tribes in Washington have added sports betting to their compacts with the state so they can offer sports betting at their casinos, and 15 of them have been approved as of June 10.
+However, there are some signatures still needed.
 Regulations will need to be finalized, as well.
 Only then will licenses be issued and sports betting begin.

 While the tribes and others were pleased with the new law, not everyone was as enthusiastic.
 Nevada-based Maverick Gaming had purchased 19 card rooms in Washington in anticipation of sports betting becoming legal in the state.
 Unhappy with being shut out of sports betting by the new law, Maverick has indicated its intention to file a lawsuit challenging the new law’s constitutionality.